SchoolOfCode/week-6-hackathon-DamonSeahash5/PROJECT_PRESENTATION.md

 ![Test Cases table](/images/Test%20Cases.JPG)

 Note on error handling - currently, error tests pass even with no error handling in function, just a return - must be default behaviour but need to look further into this.

+"Feedback for Ollie!
+Absolutely loved it, the tests are set up in such a way that it’s reaaaally easy to see where my function was failing, and which parts of the kata I need to create functionality for.
+The use of the interpolation into the titles of the test.each tests made it really easy to follow, and kept the tests super neat and concise.
+I saw that you’ve got some more tests commented out for inputting strings and decimals, would be cool to force the function to be even more specific, and I guess you could then add multiple different error messages for different errors (one for too many bootcampers, one for a decimal number of bootcampers, etc.)
+The way that you describe the kata is super useful too, I’m not very smart so usually have to read things a LOT for me to get a mental picture of what it’s asking for!
+But your kata makes sense straight away, and although there’s a few different things that the function has to handle, it’s really easy to follow along because the tests are so cleanly written.
+Well done, absolutely loved it and I’m absolutely going to eat 6 (not 7) slices of pie for lunch."

+- Luke Davies